 Ready, set, RENT: the condos.ca rental process

-Why do I have to have my credit check and letter of employment ready before going to see a rental unit?
-It’s a question our agents get asked a lot, and the answer is simple: it ensures you’ll go in knowing where you stand (what you’re qualified to rent), and keeps you from losing out on a great place you love because you don’t have all your paperwork ready.
+Why do I need my credit check and letter of employment ready before going to see a rental unit?
+It’s a question our agents get asked a lot.

 Here's what you need before viewing properties